bradh352/ansible-role-service-cloudstack/README.md

   intermediates for `*.{{ cloudstack_ssvm_hostname }}`.
   NOTE: Should be the output path from certbot.
 - `cloudstack_ssvm_tlskey`: The path to the TLS private key for the certificate.
+- `cloudstack_public_subnet`: The subnet for the public network.
+This is used to generate a rule for the allowed proxy ip addresses for ssvm and consoleproxy. e.g. `192.168.1.0/24` or `10.10.16.0/20`
 - `mariadb_root_password`: Required.
 Same password as used during deployment of mariadb.
 Currently assumes MariaDB is running on the same node as part of the cluster.
 Should be stored in the vault.